Fideicomiso: the 50-year bank trust

 Sargassum: the seaweed honesty section

 Some seasons, parts of the Riviera Maya beachfront get hit hard by sargassum (Atlantic seaweed blooms).
 Other parts and other seasons stay clear.
-Every MWH coastal listing carries a sargassum exposure rating (Low / Moderate / High) updated monthly during peak season (April-October) per USF satellite data.
+Where we have a verified rating, the coastal listing carries a sargassum exposure rating (Low / Moderate / High) updated monthly during peak season (April-October) per USF satellite data.
 We don't hide it; we publish it.

 LFPIORPI: the AML compliance you'll see

 Mexican Federal Anti-Money Laundering law requires brokers to verify buyer ID and source of funds for any transaction crossing the 8025-UMA threshold (~MXN 907,386 ≈ USD 50K).
-MWH's LFPIORPI Compliance Officer is named publicly in the footer per Article 41 Bis.
+MWH operates fully within this framework, with the compliance program required under Article 41 Bis in place.
 Expect to provide a passport copy and proof of funds; this is normal and not specific to MWH.

 Detailed sub-guides